zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 Here's some code with an error in it;

     say "Hello world!;
     say "Local time is {DateTime.now}";

     # ===SORRY!=== Error while compiling /home/zoffix/test.p6
     # Two terms in a row (runaway multi-line "" quote starting at line 1 maybe?)
     # at /home/zoffix/test.p6:2
     # ------> say "⏏Local time is {DateTime.now}";
     #     expecting any of:
     #         infix
     #         infix stopper
     #         postfix
     #         statement end
     #         statement modifier
     #         statement modifier loop

 The first line is missing the closing quote on the string, so everything until the opening quote on the second line is still considered part of the string.
 Once the supposedly closing quote is found, Perl 6 sees word "Local," which it identifies as a term.
-Since two terms in a row are now allowed in Perl 6, the compiler throws an error, offering some suggestions on what it was expecting, and it detects we're in a string and suggests we check we didn't forget a closing quote on line 1.
+Since two terms in a row are not allowed in Perl 6, the compiler throws an error, offering some suggestions on what it was expecting, and it detects we're in a string and suggests we check we didn't forget a closing quote on line 1.